-Fujifilm X-E1 versus Fujifilm X-E3
+Fujifilm X-E1 vs X-E3

 The Fujifilm X-E1 and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in September 2012 and September 2017.
 Both the X-E1 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E1 has a resolution of 16 megapixel, whereas the X-E3 provides 24 MP.
+The X-E1 has a resolution of 16 megapixels, whereas the X-E3 provides 24 MP.

-Body comparison: Fujifilm X-E1 vs Fujifilm X-E3
+Body comparison: Fujifilm X-E1 vs X-E3

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (7 percent) than the Fujifilm X-E1.
 Moreover, the X-E3 is slightly lighter (4 percent) than the X-E1.
 In this context, it is worth noting that neither the X-E1 nor the X-E3 are weather-sealed.